gabriel-garcez/MobileAutomationChallenge/README.md

 # MobileAutomationChallenge

-Mobile Automation of Convertion apk
+Mobile Automation of Convertion APK

-Contains:
+## In order to execute you should have

-- Appium
+● Java
-- Java
+● Maven
-- Junit
+● IDE
-- Maven
+● JUnit
-- Page Object
+● Appium
-- Cucumber
+● Android Studio